 How to design and test a concept based on real world business constraints

 On a personal note, struggles in our personal lives hampered our progress.
 Overcoming loss of loved ones and serious injury, my team nevertheless was able to pull through and succeed in our endeavors to complete this project.
-I am immensely proud of our team and our achievement.
+I am immensely proud of our team and our achievement (We won an award!).